sted0011/bef/_posts/2014-04-01-new-zealand.markdown

 description: Travel Guide to New Zealand's North Island # Add post description (optional)
 tag: [Collage, Whimsical, Just for Fun]
 ---
 This illustrated map visually showcases the transportation methods, days, and driving durations for a road trip in New Zealand.
 Taking a whimsical approach, I exhibited the routes and forms of transportation that the trip would entail via a plane, a campervan, a boat, and a train.
 The distance key shows the driving duration between the cities.
-I also included sleep "bubbles" to represent the duration of a stay, with each "Z" representing one night.
-Finally, I depicted the types of animals native to New Zealand, and things to see and do on the North Island.
+I also included sleep "bubbles" representing the duration of a stay, and depicted the types of animals and things to see on the North Island.

-The map was the cover image for a multi-page travel guide, setting forth the day-by-day activity guide.
-I set the informal guide in a loose, angled layout, reminiscent of a handwritten travel journal, and organized the layout for print using Adobe InDesign.
+The map is the cover image for a multi-page informal travel guide styled as a handwritten travel journal.
+The book was setup for print using Adobe InDesign.

 <div class="post_image_addl">
     <img src="/assets/img/NewZealand-Book.png" alt="Image of New Zealand Map Illustration and Sample Book Page">